rsheldiii/BrainFunge/README.md

 We actually deviate from the bf specification in one significant way: instead of ignoring comments, we terminate on any non-bf instruction.
 The reasons for this is twofold:

-1. we don't really have enough space for comments, but more to the point
+1. We don't really have enough space for comments, but more to the point
-2. we can't tell when the program ends
+2. We can't tell when the program ends

 There is no end-of-input character; we could add one, but that is effectively adding a new instruction to Brainf***, which feels a lot worse than just terminating on non-bf input.